e271828e/Flight.jl/docs/notes/design/framework_spec.md

 through the published [framework status](#g-framework-status) ([§9.2][s9-2]) alongside the [§8.7][s8-7] pacer diagnostics and the [§10.2][s10-2] liveness heartbeats, which ride in the same [cells](#g-cell) — never collected, since there is no collection to join.
-Nothing in row 84's argument applies to it: that decision is about what the *build* warns on.
+Nothing in the argument (row 84) applies to it: that decision is about what the *build* warns on.
 A *service* warning (`TrimCommitEvents`, `TrimCommitResiduals` — [Appendix C][sC]) is neither stream: a synchronous per-call annotation, emitted once at a